nf-core/test-datasets/README.md

-# test-datasets `proteomicslfq`
+# test-datasets `quantms`
-Test data to be used for automated testing with the nf-core pipeline proteomicslfq
+Test data to be used for automated testing with the nf-core pipeline quantms

 ## Content of this repository

-`testdata`, contains all inputs needed for a basic test of proteomicslfq.
+`testdata`, contains all inputs needed for the basic CI tests of quantms for every pull request.

-### Input spectra (`testdata/*.mzML`)
-Three runs on a BSA sample.
-Each in-silico fractionated by splitting the files in RT dimension.
-Results in BSA\_[sample]\_[fraction].mzML

-### Input database (`testdata/*.fasta`)

-The 18 proteins supposed to be in each BSA sample.
-Decoys were already added.
-TODO which decoy prefix and which method.

-### Experimental design (`testdata/BSA_design.tsv`)

-Samples and fractions are listed in the OpenMS specific experimental design format.
+`testdata-aws`, contains data sets for full tests done at every release.
+It should show all/most capabilities of quantms and have a rich output to be displayed on the nf-core quantms page.

+ Have a look at the READMEs inside each folder to check where the data came from and more infos.